mhvis/splitzie/README.md

 * E-mails
 * Progressive Enhancement: gracefully degrade when JavaScript is disabled.
-* Rename project files to a better name (Splitzie?).
 * Dark mode
 * Maybe store currency as integers (cents) in the database instead of decimals.
   This enables support for SQLite.
 * Replace messy VanillaJS with Alpine.js.
 * Export payments